 If you’d like to find out more about LandAid and the work that they do, visit their website landaid.org.

-And if you’re a resident living with us at Host, don’t forget to make your pledge to become more environmentally friendly and support LandAid – or one of our other charities; Student Minds and Just a Drop.
+If you’re living with us at Host, make your pledge to become more environmentally friendly and support LandAid.
+Or support one of our other charities; Student Minds and Just a Drop.
 Keep an eye out in the coming weeks for more news on the #HostEnvironmentalPledge campaign and the charities we’re supporting.

 To become more ‘environmentally friendly’, Host is launching the #HostEnvironmentalPledge campaign to encourage responsible behaviour and drive sustainability across our sites throughout the UK and Ireland.